r-devel/bug-bbq/README.md

 ## Types of contribution

-Open bugs will require different contributions depending on the quality of the original bug report and the action that has been taken by R Core developers or other contributors.
+Open bugs will require different contributions depending on the quality of the original bug report and the action that has already been taken by R Core developers or other contributors.
 The Bug BBQ organizers have added issues on this repo corresponding to bugs on R Bugzilla with labels representing the required actions, as below: